 In-person recruitment

-Participants in focus groups of people with disabilities will be recruited through in-person conversations, or print, facilitated by a service provider and a project partner from DRP.
-(Appendix X).
-The recruitment materials will include an RSVP form (see Appendix X) with a list all accommodation options that invitees will be instructed to complete and return to the recruiter.
-The recuiter will be directed to provide the option of an interview or focus group to the potential participants.
-They will also be informed by by members of the collaborative on the scope of our project and how to mitigate risks to confidentiality and safety to the individuals by learning Dynanmics of sexual assault and domestic violence.
+Participants in focus groups of people with disabilities will be recruited through in-person conversations, or print, facilitated by a service provider and a project partner from DRP. (pg 23).
+The recruitment materials will include an RSVP form (pg 25) with a list all accommodation options that invitees will be instructed to complete and return to the recruiter.
+The recruiter will be directed to provide the option of an interview or focus group to the potential participants.
+They will also be informed by members of the collaborative on the scope of our project and how to mitigate risks to confidentiality and safety to the individuals by learning Dynamics of sexual assault and domestic violence.

+Email Recruitment

+Participants of the CCN survey will be recruited via email list serves that are maintained by Temple University.
+The Keystone Partnership does not know the membership of these lists and will not be directly emailing list serve memberships.

 Recruitment Process

-Recruitment will occur, with the exception of the CCN focus group, through e-mails sent by the Project Manager or project partners.
-Email scripts have been specifically designed for the intended audience.
-(See Recruitment E-mail Scripts: Appendices

-X-X.)
+CCN Focus Groups

-Recruitment for the CCN focus group will occur in person by a recruiter, identified by the project partners, who will use our recruitment letter script as a guide (See Recruitment Letter: Appendix X)
+Recruitment for the CCN focus group will occur in person by a recruiter, identified by the project partners, who will use our recruitment letter script as a guide

 The Recruiter will:

-Explain the purpose of the focus group/interview and the overall goal of the collaboration
+Explain the purpose of the focus group/interview and the overall goal of the project

 Alert the invitee of any reasons that confidentiality cannot be maintained, such as mandatory reporting (See Confidentiality)

-Review the recruitment materials, including the RSVP form and Frequently Asked Questions (See Appendices X-X)
+Review the recruitment materials, including the RSVP form and Frequently Asked Questions (pg 40)

-For all activities with people served: Discuss what incentives they will receive (See Incentives, p.
-XX)
+For all activities with people served: Discuss what incentives they will receive

 Review the date, time, and location of the interview or focus group

-Review accommodation options (See RSVP form for a complete list: Appendix X)
+Review accommodation options (See RSVP form for a complete list: pg 25)

 Discuss the use of a known communication partner with the participant.
-Offer the option of an interview if the person will be utilizing a known communication partner as an accommodation, however the individual can choose to still participate in the focus group
+Offer the option of an interview if the person will be utilizing a known communication partner as an accommodation, however the individual can choose to still participate in the focus group (see pg 39)

 Identify risks to confidentiality and safety of an individual.
 Take steps to mitigate risk by offering an interview or identifying them as not appropriate for this focus group.